Ranamom/AngularTruffleDapp/README.md

 ![Logo](https://i.ibb.co/TkzPNnk/1-CIJ0-LEa6-ZR17-GFZSjy2ce-Q.png)

+# 🚨 If you want to use a never version use this [Template](https://github.com/AntonioCardenas/AngularWeb3Boilerplate)

 #  Angular + Truffle = 💓 ÐAPPS
 This  Trufflebox provides a base for Truffle Framework and Angular DAPP. and you can make transactions between accounts and scale you app with beautiful material design